Understanding a Cord of Wood: Size, Price, and Value

 Regional Price Differences

-• Hardwood vs. Softwood: Hardwoods like oak, hickory, or maple generally cost more than softwoods such as pine or fir due to their higher BTU output and longer burn time.
+• Hardwood vs. Softwood: Hardwoods like oak, hickory, and maple usually cost more than softwoods like pine or fir because they provide higher BTU output and burn longer.

 The Value of Different Wood Types